Astros Validate Houston Strong with World Series Win!

 Minute Maid Park has a retractable roof so that fans can experience the best of all worlds when it comes to climactic conditions.
 The roof is open to the fresh air and sunshine when possible but can also shelter people from excessive heat, cold or rainy conditions.

-For those who may have wondered about the name Astros, it seems very fitting since so much of the United States astronaut program has been centered in and around Houston, Texas.
+For those who may have wondered about the name Astros, it seems very fitting since so much of the United States astronaut program is in and around Houston, Texas.

 Hall of Famers

-Starting with Nellie Fox who played for the team when it was still known as the Colt .45s, these other players have joined that exclusive honor of being named to the Hall of Fame while representing the Houston Astros at some point during their careers:
+Starting with Nellie Fox, when it was still the Colt .45s, these other players have been named to the Hall of Fame while representing the Houston Astros at some point during their careers: